CBN vs THC – what’s the difference?

 CBN’s toxicology profile is not well understood owing to the little research on it.
 So, we always emphasize that this doesn’t mean it’s completely safe.
 Even the most acclaimed cannabinoid of the bunch—CBD—exhibits some mild side effects.

 As for THC, its side effects are mostly noticed at high doses.
 Newbies may also experience unpleasant effects regardless of the amount of THC taken.
-So, what effects are we talking about here?
+So, what side effects of CBN and THC are we talking about here?

 - Anxiety